 The Worst Time to Go to the Dominican Republic

-Below are the worst times to visit in the Dominican Republic by weather and holidays.
+Below are the worst times to visit the Dominican Republic by weather and holidays.

 Summer + Hurricane Season in the Dominican Republic

 Hurricane season in the Dominican Republic is between late June through October.
-With the peak hurricane season ranging between late August through early October.
+The peak hurricane season ranges from August through early October.
 These are also the hottest and most humid months in the Dominican Republic.

 For most travelers who want to enjoy the tropical outdoors, this is the worst time to visit the Dominican Republic for tourism.
 Every year, we have seen an increase in destructive hurricanes plummeting their way through the Caribbean.
 They are unpredictable and can show up at any time with a week’s notice.
 And within days they may change in direction.
 This means your flight can be canceled days before your trip.
 Or worse, you land on the island and suddenly have to deal with an incoming hurricane.